The Top 12 Early Relationship Red Flags & Signs You Should Get Out Now!

 Being in a healthy relationship means caring about your partner and their feelings, and if you're not getting that care, it's time to break free, start moving forward, and try to look for a new partner when you’re ready to.

 Some people want to manipulate you.
 Overtly obvious verbal or emotional abuse is wrong.
-If the time your relationship takes up makes you feel exhausted or insecure, that's likely a bad sign and a red flag to be aware of.
 You could be spending energy trying to fix something that will stay broken.
 Some people don't give others respect, and that's an issue and one of the most common red flags in a relationship.

 Sometimes manipulation might not appear negative on the surface, however.
 Love bombing is a common strategy used in unhealthy relationships by manipulative and abusive partners, too.
 The act of love bombing entails a person being overly affectionate to their partner and showering them with attention with the goal of influencing them.
 If you’re feeling insecure about yourself, this can appear positive at first glance, but the intentions are not, so even if it feels good right now, don’t ignore this red flag.